navaz-alani/navaz.me-content/course_notes:Course Notes/articles:md:Articles/cs245_course_notes.md

 Suppose one wants to prove that every formula in $L^p$ property $P$.
 Well, it turns out that we cannot use induction above because a formula is not a natural number.
-However, we can force manipulate the situation to approach the proof using an induction based solution.
+However, we can manipulate the situation to approach the proof using an induction based solution.
 We can choose to prove any of the following:

 * For all natural numbers $n$, every formula with $n$ or fewer symbols in it has